safdar-azeem/vue-apollo-client/ReadMe.md

 with the host's resolution contract so the renderer can await them regardless of which composable started them.

+#### Query state lifecycle (loading vs. result vs. not-found)

+`useQuery` distinguishes "not yet completed for the current variables" from "completed for the current variables", so a component can safely treat a `null` result as a confirmed missing entity:

+- `loading` is `true` from the moment the query starts — or its variables change — until it SETTLES for those variables.
+There is no false-negative window on a fresh mount, an `enabled` flip, during SSR, or across a reactive variable change.
+A component reading `!loading && !entity` therefore never renders a false "not found".
+- `result` exposes ONLY data settled for the CURRENT variables.
+When the variables change, the previous variables' data does not linger under the new ones — no stale product under a new route.
+- A confirmed missing result (`{ entity: null }`) settles `loading` to `false` with `result` present, so "not found" is selected only after completion.
+- A transport/GraphQL error settles into `error` (not a `null` result), keeping error, loading, and not-found states distinct.

+On hydration the settled state is derived synchronously from the restored cache, so the first client render matches the server HTML (no mismatch, no duplicate request).

 #### Deprecations & migration

 The following remain exported for backward compatibility but are deprecated;